-Since one purpose of this competition is to enhance students' professional skill, teams should utilize all of their resources, including members of their sponsoring PRSA Chapter.
+Since one purpose of this Competition is to enhance students' professional skill, teams should utilize all of their resources, including members of their sponsoring PRSA Chapter.
 Professionals who assist teams act in the same capacity as the team adviser; they stimulate creativity and give direction, but may not contribute to the actual construction or creation of the campaign.

-The execution phase of the campaign begins February 15, 2016 and ends March 15, 2016 which means the implementation of the campaign plan (including any special events, outreach, collateral distributions, etc.) must happen within those dates.
-Websites, including social media, associated with a team's campaign cannot be accessible before February 15 or after March 15.
-Teams may reference media coverage that occurs after March 15 as long as the tactic that generated the media coverage was completed within the appropriate timeframe.
+The execution phase of the campaign begins February 15, 2017 and ends March 15, 2017 which means the implementation of the campaign plan (including any special events, outreach, collateral distributions, etc.) must happen within those dates.
+Websites, including social media, associated with a team's campaign cannot be accessible before February 15.
+Website(s) or social media channel(s) may remain open beyond March 15 if the client requests it.
+A separate letter from the client stating this request is required with every entry.
+Yet, for evaluation purposes, no information or statistics beyond March 15 can be used as part of the entry.
+Also, teams may reference media coverage that occurs after March 15 as long as the tactic that generated the media coverage was completed within the appropriate timeframe.
 Violation of these time limits is grounds for disqualification.